 The Intoxicating Taste of Control.

-The third vignette, dives into the girl’s budding awareness of her own power.
+The third vignette dives into the girl’s budding awareness of her own power.
 Dressed as a swan with the eyes of a succubus, she understands that she commands desire.
-The real power lies in her.
-There's an almost preordained feeling to the encounter, as she feeds into the desire of the boy; it's been building for years from the day in gym class.
-The girl knows exactly what she's doing, and for the first time, she realizes how much control she has over the situation.
 This section plays with the idea of female empowerment, even in situations that may initially seem driven by male desire.

 Desire